filamerce/filament-translatable/README.md

 #### Marking field as required for default locale

-By this way "name" field only in default language will be required.
+This way, the "name" field will only be required in the default language.

 ```php
 use Filament\Forms\Components\TextInput;